White Bean Chili, with Roasted Corn and Cabbage

 - by Kirstin Uhrenholdt

-White bean chili, simple and quick to make, when served with fresh roasted corn, shredded cabbage (oh yes, you must try crunchy cabbage on your chili) and perhaps some summery chopped tomatoes, is the perfect one pot dinner for a rush-rush kids are back in school dinner.
+White bean chili, simple and quick to make, when served with fresh roasted corn, shredded cabbage (oh yes, you must try crunchy cabbage on your chili) and perhaps some chopped tomatoes, is the perfect one pot school night dinner.
 Make enough and you also have fillings for tomorrow’s tacos or lunch quesadillas.

 2 large onions, chopped

 2 4-ounce cans fire roasted chilies, mild or hot, chopped